This flexible asset will link together component parts of the Active Directory (AD) infrastructure.

 set type=ns<enter> and then enter the local domain name.

 (Get-ADDomain).DomainModeto confirm the AD domain functional level.

-- From IT Glue, start adding all of this information and tag the servers in the Active Directory flexible asset.
-Fill out as many or as few fields as you wish.
+- From IT Glue, start adding this information and tag the servers in the Active Directory flexible asset.
+Fill out as many or as few fields as you want.

 - Click Save.